 - Set a maximum portfolio allocation for stocks and ETFs

-- Avoid portfolio volatility
+- Reduce projected portfolio volatility

 While the optimization tool isn’t foolproof, it can help you avoid risky stocks or having an imbalanced portfolio.
-Nvstr doesn’t provide personal investment advice, yet this tool can be cheaper than hiring a personal advisor.
+Tornado doesn’t provide personal investment advice, yet this tool can be cheaper than hiring a personal advisor.

-Ask a Community Leader
+Ask a Community Thought Leader

 Some investing apps, like Robinhood, let you see what other users are buying.
 Other brokers provide thematic research articles on popular investing topics.

-Nvstr offers several tools to find new investing ideas as you can connect with other users and see which stocks the most successful professional investors hold.
+Tornado offers several tools to find new investing ideas as you can connect with other users and see which stocks the most successful professional investors hold.

 Investing Ideas Watch List